-- This habit puts us into a place of worship with other believers in our community.
+- It puts us into a place of worship with other believers in our community.
 We get the blessing and encouragement of being around like-minded friends.
 It prevents us from being isolated and lonely, because it is a time to gather with others in community.

-- During our gathering time we are nurtured spiritually in our church service.
-We’re reminded about the truth about God, ourselves, the world, and our place in it.
+- It nurtures us.
+When we participate in spiritual community as part of our weekly sabbath, we are renewed and strengthen spiritually.
+During our worship services we’re reminded of the truth about God, ourselves, the world, and our place in it.
 We are encouraged to worship … to lift our eyes beyond ourselves.

-Listen to these words about Sabbath-keeping, by Lynne Baab and Mark Buchanan:
+Listen to these words about Sabbath-keeping, by Lynne Baab and Dallas Willard:

 “The Sabbath teaches us grace because it connects us experientially to the basic truth that nothing we do will earn God’s love.
 As long as we are working hard, using our gifts to serve others, experiencing joy in our work along with the toil, we are always in danger of believing that our actions trigger God’s love for us.
 Only in stopping, really stopping, do we teach our hearts and souls that we are loved apart from what we do.
 During a day of rest, we have the chance to take a deep breath and look at our lives.
 God is at work every minute of our days, yet we seldom notice.
 Noticing requires intentional stopping, and the Sabbath provides that opportunity.
 On the Sabbath we can take a moment to see the beauty of a maple leaf, created with great care by our loving Creator….